When I talk to parents about planning main lesson blocks, they often ask, “How can I easily focus on Waldorf painting and drawing?”

 Unless you have an opportunity to attend a live workshop (like the Taproot Teacher Training), it can be very intimidating and even difficult to learn the Lively Arts.

 This post contains affiliate links for your convenience.
 You can read my full disclosure policy here.

 Today, I am very excited to share with you a review of the Weekly Art Lessons from Waldorfish.
 Robyn and Brian at Waldorfish have put together an online program in the arts that is fun, easy to use, and so very do-able for Waldorf homeschoolers.
-Plus they’re offering 10% off to all of my readers!
-(That means you.)

 A Few Details on the Weekly Art Lessons from Waldorfish: